datacarpentry/sql-socialsci/episodes/06-aggregation.md

 > The 'Mirror' is a left-wing newspaper and Labour are considered to be a left-wing political party.
 > Re-write the query above to see which group of supporters are more likely to read the Mirror
 >
+> You can browse the Newspapers table to find out which of the daily columns refers to the Mirror
+>
 > > ## Solution
 > >
 > > ~~~